Ayolland/borksy/about/about.md

 * Moved to use Bitsy 5.1
 * Deprecated the Font Tool

+**USE THESE HACKS WITH CAUTION:** As of Aug 14, 2018, the following hacks are having issues and are not compatible with all other hacks.
+Test the hacks you want to use together before centering your project around them.
+* Solid Items
+* Unique Items
+* Multi-Sprite Avatar

 Other Borksy Features:
 * Preloaded Hacks Menu
 * Hacks are retrieved from Github, with local backups